libSDL2pp/libSDL2pp/README.md

 ## License ##

 libSDL2pp comes under zlib license, the same license as SDL2.
+See COPYING.txt.